left-curve/left-curve/quint/invariants.md

 ### Two leafs have a node with a common prefix

-For any pair of leafs on the tree, there should be another node such that its key hash is a prefix of the key hashes of both leafs.
+For any pair of leafs on the tree, there should be another node such that its key hash is the common prefix of the key hashes of both leafs.

 *Status:* TRUE